SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

                                               regardless of the hardware configuration.
 By default the I²C address is set to 0x61.
                                               Upon confirming a new I²C address, communication is automatically verified.
 If verification fails, the last known working
                                               I²C address will be restored automatically.
-In the unlikely event that an incompatible I²C address is stored and can't be reconfigured through the menu, restart the system while holding SET to restore the fail-safe I²C address (0x61).
+In the unlikely event that an incompatible I²C address is stored and can't be reconfigured through the menu, restart the system while holding SET to restore the default fail-safe I²C address (0x61).
-                          • CHARGE PUMP     > This toggles the PLL charge current in locked state (HIGH or LOW, resp.
+                          • CHARGE PUMP     > This sets the PLL charge current in locked state (high or low, resp.
 220 µA or 50 µA).
 It should set to HIGH for the
                                               DRFS06 exciter.
 For other platforms, set to LOW if required.
                           • XTAL FREQ.      > This setting must match the actual PLL crystal frequency.
 The default PLL crystal frequency is 3.2 MHz, resulting in a theoretical upper VCO frequency of 1,638.35 MHz.
 If a PLL crystal frequency of 1.6 MHz is used, the theoretical upper
-                                              VCO frequency will be 819.175 MHz, in which case any upper band limit exceeding the maximum feasible value will be automatically adjusted accordingly.
+                                              VCO frequency will be 819.175 MHz, in which case any upper band limit exceeding this maximum value will be automatically adjusted accordingly.
-                                              Note that compatibility of the TSA5511 with a 1.6 MHz crystal is not officially supported; however, it has been empirically confirmed to work.
+                                              Note that compatibility of the TSA5511 with a 1.6 MHz crystal frequency is not officially supported; however, it has been empirically confirmed to work.
                           • OUTPUT PORTS    > This setting controls the state of the output ports P2 and P5 in locked state.
-These ports can be used to toggle the
+These ports can be used to control the
                                               RF output and an external lock indicator respectively.
 By default P2/P5 are set to high during locked state.
                           • EXIT SUBMENMU   > Returns to the main menu.

-    ■ STATION NAME     => This sets the radio station name that is shown in quiescent condition (PLL locked).
+    ■ STATION NAME     => This sets the radio station name that is shown in quiescent condition (locked state).
 Select characters using UP/DOWN and confirm each character with SET.
 Auto-scroll is available when holding DOWN/UP or SET.

     ■ BACKLIGHT DIMMER => This toggles the automatic LCD backlight dimmer function (ON or OFF).